Frequently Asked Questions

 Does Measure M Hurt Homeowners Living Alongside Renters - ADUs, Duplexes or Triplexes?

-With Measure M, this type of rental housing is subject to both rent control and eviction laws, if built before 1995.
+With Measure M, these types of rental housing are subject to the tenancy protection portions of the measure.
+Even Accessory Dwelling Units.
 Measure M prevents asking renters to move at the end of a lease agreement.
 Rental agreements can no longer prohibit subleases.
 As a result, owners will not be able to manage who is in their unit, nor for how long, in their own backyard.
 This will become a nightmare if an incompatible or disorderly renter moves in.